-Item Description View Use the drop down list to choose a type (Single Address, Range Address, Subnet Address, Mac Address or all) that IP object with the selected type will be shown on this page.
-Set to Factory Default Clear all profiles.
+Item Description View Use the drop down list to choose a type (Single A Range Address, Subnet Address, Mac Address or a object with the selected type will be shown on the selected type will be shown the selected type w Set to Factory Default Clear all profiles.
 Search Enter a string of the IP object that you wan to search.
 Index Profile number of the IP object.
 Name Name of the object.
 Address Displays the IP address configured for the object profile.
 Objects Backup/Restore Click it to backup or restore the IP object.